kennedysgarage/kennedysgarage/_posts/2013-12-23-mobile-shortcuts.md

 <div class="hero">{% image posts/mobile-shortcuts/hero.png %}</div>

-<p>One of the most repetitive task that I do on my mobile devices is enter in my username and email address.
+<p>One of the most repetitive tasks that I do on my mobile devices is enter in my username and email address.
 I noticed a lot of people still typing each character in.
-I would to share how to make your life a little more efficient.
+I would share how to make your life a little more efficient.
 On both iPhone and Android devices you can setup keyboard shortcuts.
 I have the following saved in my settings.</p>

 <p><strong>kg</strong> = kennedysgarage<br/>
 <strong>kg@</strong> = kennedysgarage@gmail.com</p>